MulongXie/UIED/README.md

 The new version of UIED equipped with Google OCR is easy to deploy and no pre-trained model is needed.
 Simply donwload the repo along with the dependencies.

+> Please replace the Google OCR key at `detect_text/ocr.py line 28` with your own (apply in https://cloud.google.com/vision)

 ### Usage
 To test your own image(s):
 * To test single image, change *input_path_img* in ``run_single.py`` to your input image and the results will be output to *output_root*.